dr-joe-wirth/primerForge/README.md

 In this example, we will use `primerForge` to find pairs of primers between 18bp and 24bp that can be used to differentiate three strains of _Mycoplasma mycoides_ subspecies mycoides (the "ingroup") from two strains of _Mycoplasma mycoides_ subspecies capri (the "outgroup").
 The primer pairs identified by `primerForge` are predicted to produce a single PCR product between 500bp and 2000bp in the ingroup.
 These same primer pairs are predicted to produce PCR products <300bp, >3000bp, or no PCR products at all in the outgroup.

 ### preparing the workspace
-In order to get started, create a directory called `mycoplasma_test` and move into:
+In order to get started, create a directory called `mycoplasma_test` and move into it:

 ```bash
 mkdir ./mycoplasma_test